* Weak holiday numbers roil retail stocks

 By Sruthi Shankar

-Despite the S&P 500's sluggish moves, the benchmark index is at three-week highs it hit after rallying more than 5 percent in the last four days on strong U.S. jobs data, easing fears of higher interest rates and rising hopes of a trade deal.
+The S&P 500 is on track to end a four-day rally, which was sparked by a strong U.S. jobs data, easing fears of higher interest rates and rising hopes of a trade deal.

-But the trade-related optimism was dampened as China offered little details on key issues such as forced technology transfers, intellectual property rights, tariff barriers and cyber attacks, while saying the meeting set a "foundation" to resolve differences.
+However, trade-related optimism faded on Thursday as China offered little details on key issues such as forced technology transfers, intellectual property rights, tariff barriers and cyber attacks.

 The lack of clarity, coupled with weak economic data in China and France, rekindled worries about global growth.

-Closer home, reports from Macy's and American Airlines added to fears of corporate profit growth shrinking, which was exacerbate after Apple's sales warning last week.
+Closer home, reports from Macy's and American Airlines added to fears of corporate profit growth shrinking, which was exacerbated after Apple's sales warning last week.

 "Most of what's driving the pullback is headline risks on the lack of a formal trade policy deal," said Matt Forester, chief investment officer at BNY Mellon's Lockwood Advisors in King of Prussia, PA.